Protection of Minors Policy

 1. First Report: Reporter shall make a verbal report immediately or as soon as practicable to any of the following: local law enforcement, child protective services or county welfare departments.

-b) A list of Child Protective Services hotlines across California can be found here
+2. A list of Child Protective Services hotlines across California can be found online

-c) A list of County welfare departments can be found here.
+3. A list of County welfare departments can be found on the California Department of Social Services website.

 Even where the abuse may have occurred in another state, your only obligation is to call one of these local or county agencies.
 It is the agencies’ responsibility to refer the matter to the appropriate extra-state authorities.